cassandradunning/listen_list/README.md

 I'm always asked the question: what podcasts are you listening to?
 I found that there wasn't a great way to log or share my recommendations with my friends.
 That's how Listen List was born.

-- Registrations: Sign up as a user to create and share your own lists.
+- Registration: Sign up as a user to create and share your own lists.
 - Profile: View a user's profile with listed playlists.
 - Playlists: Create playlists, add edit, or removes episodes
 - Browse: Playlists and suggestions